konnected-io/homebridge-konnected/README.md

 # Troubleshooting

-Before assuming that something is wrong with the plugin, please review the [Konnected Homebridge Forum](https://help.konnected.io/support/discussions/forums/32000043024) to see if there's already a similar issue reported where a solution has been proposed.
+Before anything, please review the [Konnected Homebridge Forum](https://help.konnected.io/support/discussions/forums/32000043024) to see if there's already a similar issue reported where a solution has been proposed.

-If you are updating from a Konnected Alarm Panel version or from non-Pro to Pro, you may be required to delete the `~/.homebridge/accessories/cachedAccessories` file for the new platform to show up with the new panel, accessories and devices.
+If you cannot resolve the issue, please [Post a Forum Topic](https://help.konnected.io/support/discussions/topics/new?forum_id=32000043024) with the following details:

+* Describe the Bug
+* Steps to Reproduce
+* Expected Behavior
+* Attach Files to Support Your Experience:
+  * Screenshots
+  * Log Snapshot (txt file)
+* Homebridge System:
+  * Node.js Version
+  * NPM Version
+  * Homebridge/HOOBS Version
+  * Operating System: *(Raspbian / Ubuntu / Debian / Windows / macOS / Docker)*
+  * Process Supervisor: *(Docker / Systemd / init.d / pm2 / launchctl / hb-service / other / none)*
+* Konnected Panel(s):
+  * Panel Hardware Version
+  * Firmware Version
+  * Addon Panel(s)
+  * Interface Panel(s)
+* Any Additional Relevant Information

+### "Did You Try Rebooting It?":

+Sometimes fixing a problematic Homebridge/HOOBS/HomeKit accessory is as simple as deleting Homebridge's `cachedAccessories` file.
+First stop Homebridge/HOOBS, then delete the `cachedAccessories` file which is commonly located in its respective folder:

+* Homebridge:
+  * Linux-based/MacOS: `~/.homebridge/accessories/cachedAccessories`
+  * Windows: `$HOME\.homebridge\Accessories\cachedAccessories`
+* HOOBS:
+  * HOOBSBox/Linux-based/MacOS:
+    * v3.x: `~/.hoobs/etc/accessories/cachedAccessories`
+    * v4.x: `/var/lib/hoobs/accessories/cachedAccessories`
+  * Windows (not supported for HOOBS whatsoever)

+Once the file is deleted, start up Homebridge/HOOBS and allow it to regenerate your accessories and the cache.

-**WARNING:** If you delete the contents of the `~/.homebridge/persist` folder, your Homebridge and devices will become unresponsive and you will have to entirely re-pair the Homebridge bridge (remove and re-scan the QR-code for Homebridge and set up all of your accessories/devices again).
+**WARNING:** Be careful to not delete the `persist` folder or its contents!
+Your Homebridge and devices will become unresponsive and you will have to entirely re-pair the Homebridge bridge (remove and re-scan the QR-code for Homebridge and set up all of your accessories/devices again).